Don't Trip Yourself up While Buying your Home

-Don't make expensive purchases.
-It may be tempting to buy that new Turkish rug for the soon-to-be-yours parlor, but it's advisable to stay away from making large buys like furniture, appliances, jewelry, or vacations until your home loan closes.
-Your credit numbers could change suddenly if you purchase new furniture using plastic.
-It's also a mistake to make those huge purchases with cash.
+Don't throw your money around.
+Although you may be planning ways to turn your new house into a castle, avoid major purchases like appliances, electronics, or expensive furnishings.
+We also recommend that you keep away from vacations and vehicle purchases until the closing of your loan.
+Your credit numbers could be altered suddenly if you purchase new furniture using plastic.
+It's even a bad idea to make those big purchases with cash.
 Lenders are looking at your cash on hand when considering your loan.

 Don't go on a career search.
 Lenders feel comfortable seeing a consistent career history on your application.
 Changing jobs may not jeopardize your ability to qualify for a mortgage loan - particularly if you are getting a bigger paycheck.
 But for some people, changing careers during the mortgage loan application process may bring concern and stymie your approval.

 Don't change banks or move cash around in your accounts.
 While the lender considers your mortgage loan package, you will likely be required to produce bank statements for recent months for your checking and savings accounts, money market accounts and other liquid finances.
 To detect potential fraud, most loans need detailed paperwork to document the source of all cash.
 Even for practical reasons, moving around cash or switching banks may make it difficult for the lender to verify your account history.